Deep Blue Dive

-When I was perusing Trip Advisor and other dive sites for recommendations for reputable divers in Belize on Ambergris Caye for a blue dive, time and time again, I would read the same thing:
+When I was perusing the internet for recommendations for reputable deep blue dive shops in Belize on Ambergris Caye in Belize for a few dives for the family while we were there, time and time again, I would read the same thing:

 “Chuck and Robbie’s”

 “Robbie is the best!” and “Can’t wait to dive with Robbie again.”

 Soon enough, I knew I was on to something: one of the most recommended deep blue dive companies in Ambergris Caye is obviously Chuck and Robbies Dog House in San Pedro.
 Now known as Ambergris Cay Diving.

 I thought I would ask around to my dive friends and I actually know a gal that lives on Ambergris Caye that is also a travel writer, Erin De Santiago of Our Tasty Travels, so I thought I would ask her what she thought about my family going on a few scuba dives.
 Again, I heard the same thing: “I use Chuck and Robbie’s — Robbie is a friend of mine and his instructor got me through my certification after I had not done it in 10 years which was after I had a horrible experience trying to certify in Mexico the first time.”